Rookfighter/MultiAgentExploration/README.md

 # Multi Agent Exploration

+This project was developed for my bachelor thesis.
+Multiple algorithms for antbots are implemented in a simulator and tested for their effiecency in covering areas.
+Overall there are 5 Algorithms implemented:

+* Node Counting
+* Learning Real Time A* (LRTA*)
+* Wagner Algorithm
+* Batalin-Sukhatme Algorithm
+* Randomwalk

+The behavior of these algorithms is tested in 3 different terrains with different complexity.
+Furthermore the robots' behavior in swarms of different size is examined.
+The configuration of the simulation can be done via YAML files (see __Execution__).

+The data is captured during runtime, saved in .dat files and can be plotted using the included python scripts.

 ## Installation

 __Attention:__ This project was only tested under __Linux Mint 17__.
 However, it should also work on __Ubuntu 14.04__.